 Clicking on the new user registration link will display the user profile page for the user containing the contact information entered by the user in the registration form.

 The administrator should validate this user, in particular ensure the organization is correct and what role the user should be assigned.
-As the network grows, this task should be delegated to the administrator within the organization the user selected rather than have network administrator perform this function since the organization administrator should/will have the knowledge necessary to configure the user’s security group membership and finish the approval process.

 At this point, configuring the user is the same as manually adding a new user.
 Once this is done, click Approve to finish the registration.

+Decentralized

+As the network grows, this task should be delegated to the administrator within the organization the user selected rather than have system administrator perform this function since the organization administrator should/will have the knowledge necessary to configure the user’s security group membership and finish the approval process.

 Create a new user through the user list page

 Administrators can manually add the user to an organization through the Users panel or from the Network/Users list page.
 This will display the User profile page.